 Cats have a sophisticated sense of sight, allowing them to identify cockroaches at night when they’re most active.

-Cat also have more rods in their eyes, making it easier for them to see in dimmer light.
-Their pupils also expand widely, allowing them to take in more light to help them see better.
+Cats have more rods in their eyes, making it easier to see in dimmer light.
+Their pupils expand widely, allowing them to take in more light to help them see better.

-As houses are rarely pitch black, cats have access to enough light to see cockroaches at night and in dark corners where they prefer to reside.
+As houses are rarely pitch black, cats have access to enough light to see cockroaches at night.

 Can Cats Hear Cockroaches?

-When cockroaches are in colonies, they make a surprising amount of noise.
-Many species make a hissing or chirping sound.
-Some create acoustic vibrations by rubbing their legs or wings together.
+When cockroaches are in colonies, they make some noise.
+Many species make a chirping sound, and some create acoustic vibrations by rubbing their legs or wings together.
 You can also hear them scuttling around in cabinets and walls.

-Cats can hear up to 64kHz.
-In comparison, humans can hear to 20kHz.
+Cats can hear up to 64kHz, while humans can hear to 20kHz.
 They move their ears back and forth to locate the sound and can find them 3 inches from where they originate, even if they’re a yard away.

 Can Cats Feel Cockroaches?